rohan843/GameRecommenderEngine/README.md

 The database cluster consists of **2 NoSQL Databases**:

-1. recommenderDb: It contains the data primarily used by the recommender.
+1. recommenderDB: It contains the data primarily used by the recommender.
 It has the following 4 collections:

     1. allGameData: Info about games.
     2. allUserData: Info about users.